Were you aware The Adelaide Repertory Theatre is the oldest continuous surviving amateur theatre company in the Southern Hemisphere?

 In 1989, due to serious financial difficulties, The Rep’s home, The Arts Theatre, faced the danger of being sold.
-However, after several meetings, the decision to sell was overturned – but in hindsight it was more a stay of execution than a reprieve!
-Since then, countless productions have been mounted with style and elegance at “The Arts” and the theatre has become a popular and functional commercial venue used by a number of other amateur companies, schools and the occasional interstate performer.
+However, after several meetings, the decision to sell was overturned.
+Since then, countless productions have been mounted with style and elegance at “The Arts” and the theatre is now a popular and functional commercial venue for Community theatre, used by a number of other amateur companies, schools and the occasional interstate performer.

 A hundred years on, The Adelaide Repertory Theatre is the oldest surviving amateur theatre company in the Southern Hemisphere.
 Not surprisingly perhaps, on a few occasions throughout its hundred-year story, it has been on the brink of collapse, usually financial in origin.
 Amateur theatre in Australia, like its professional counterpart, has never been high on the list of the country’s Arts’ priorities.
 They were simply not where governments, the corporate world and individuals lavished their money.